Our History

 Archives

-Although the archives has some gaps in the late 19th century, the bulk of our official documentation remains intact, and it includes:
+Although the archive has some gaps in the late 19th century, the bulk of the Society’s official paper documentation remains intact – it includes:

-There are also a number of separate deposited collections, including those of a leading 19th century fellow, William Newmarch and pre-1800 books.
+- Separate deposited collections, such as those of William Newmarch and pre-1800 books.

 -